 Hertz Canada: Hertz Canada offers assistive devices such as spinner knobs, hand controls, and accessible parking to customers with physical disabilities.
 For reservations, call 1-800-263-0600 (worldwide) 1-800-263-0678 (Quebec), or 416-620-9620 (Toronto).
 Persons with physical or visual disabilities who want to rent a car can be accompanied by a personal driver who is at least 25 years old (source).

-Cinémas Ciné-Entreprise: Persons with disability who have Access 2 membership can show their card at any Cinémas Ciné-Entreprise theatre in Quebec to receive free admission for their support person.
+Cinémas Ciné-Entreprise: Canadian persons with disabilities who have Access 2 membership can show their card at any Cinémas Ciné-Entreprise theatre in Quebec to receive free admission for their support person.
 Call 1 (888) 581-5757 (source).

-Imagine Cinemas: Guests with disability are can bring their support animals and assistive devices at Imagine Cinemas.
+Imagine Cinemas: Guests with a disability are can bring their support animals and assistive devices to Imagine Cinemas.
 The Lakeshore theatre in Tecumseh, Ontario offers free rental of hearing aids and other aid devices.
 Access 2 Entertainment Cards are accepted at all locations (source).

-Magic Lantern Theatres: Persons with disability who are Access 2 members are eligible for free admission for their support person at Magic Lantern Theatres in Alberta and Saskatchewan.
+Magic Lantern Theatres: Canadians with disabilities who are Access 2 members are eligible for free admission for their support person at Magic Lantern Theatres in Alberta and Saskatchewan.
 Cardholders will pay the regular ticket price for themselves (source).

 ICBC: ICBC offers a 25% discount on the basic Autoplan to persons with disability who are 16 years old and above.
 To qualify, they must apply to the Ministry of Finance’s Fuel Tax Refund Program for Persons with Disabilities.
 Restrictions apply (source).